 Infina is built around finishing that loop.
 Dictate, say "send", and the prompt is typed and submitted.
 Say the word and you are in the next app, briefing the next agent, from across the room.
 That full loop is the point of hands-free voice prompting, and no dictation feature bolted onto a transcription app offers it.

 The base output is raw and instant by design, because AI models do not care about your commas, they care about getting the prompt now.
-When a human is the reader, the $10/month cloud add-on turns on full polish from large language models, on an app you own, only for the months you want it.
+When a human is the reader, the $9.99/month cloud add-on turns on full polish from large language models, running only for the months you want it.

 Transcription runs on-device by default: NVIDIA's Parakeet model on the Apple Neural Engine, offline capable, nothing stored.
 If on-device processing is what brought you here, that box is checked without a single setting changed.